eual8/n8n-docker-compose/docker/splitter/README.md

 # Audio Splitter Service

-Simple FastAPI service that accepts an audio file, splits it into chunks (no overlap), and returns base64-encoded parts with timestamps.
-Useful for preparing longer inputs for speech-to-text APIs limited by file size/duration.
+Simple FastAPI service that accepts an audio file, splits it into chunks (no overlap), and writes the pieces to disk.
+The API responds with filesystem paths (instead of base64 payloads) so that downstream services such as n8n can read the generated files directly from a shared volume.

 Note: v2.0.0 removes the `overlap_ms` parameter and field from the API.